Article

 For many types of valuables, an official appraisal can help you narrow your focus on the current value of that item(s).

 This is especially important when it comes to jewelry.
-Make sure the appraisal specifically lists the item’s details such as cut, clarity, color and carat weight for gems.
+Make sure the appraisal specifically lists the item’s details such as weight, markings and material.
+They can also contain more subjective descriptions such as rarity, gemstone quality and manufacturer quality.

 An appraisal or certificate can also help determine previous owners to document the item’s history for more accurate record-keeping.